Elsewhere at Night: Production

 The film entered production in 2024, initially under the working title The Splendour of Life (Une Splendeur de vivre).
 The film was shot in both Quebec and the Philippines.

 Release

 The film premiered in the National Competition at the 2025 Festival du nouveau cinéma.

-It is slated to have its international premiere at the Torino Film Festival in November 2025, and will be released commercially in 2026.
+It had its international premiere at the Torino Film Festival in November 2025, and was released commercially in Canada on February 13, 2026.